-With growth comes growing pains, and President Earl Brooks and the Trine University Board of Trustees are committed to making sure that the student experience remains excellent even in the midst of transition.
+With growth comes growing pains, and Dr. Washington and the University Board of Trustees are committed to making sure that the student experience remains excellent even in the midst of transition.

-To that end, they are soliciting proposals from students that identify problems or areas for improvement in the current student experience and propose creative ways for addressing them.
+To that end, they are soliciting proposals from students that (1) identify problems, areas for improvement, or opportunities for change in the current student experience and that (2) propose creative ways for addressing them.
 They are interested, especially in programs that will bring about long-term change.